 Lecturers who are appointed for only one semester (both full-time and part-time), shall be evaluated at the discretion of the department chair or dean OR upon the request of the lecturer.
 However, if they are appointed to a one semester fall contract and they are subsequently appointed for the spring semester, they must also receive a periodic evaluation.

-Full-time lecturers with appointments for two or more semesters (regardless of a break in service) must be evaluated annually in accordance with Article 15.23 of the CSU-CFA Collective Bargaining Agreement.
-Evaluations must be conducted by a department peer review committee consisting of tenured faculty members and the Dean.
+Full-time lecturers with appointments for two or more semesters (regardless of a break in service) must be evaluated annually in accordance with Article 15.23 of the Collective Bargaining Agreement.
+An evaluation must be conducted by a peer review committee consisting of tenured faculty.
+A final evaluation will be conducted by the dean.
 The chair may submit a separate recommendation to the dean if not serving as a member of the peer review committee.

-Pursuant to 15.5 of the collective bargaining agreement, at all levels of review, before recommendations are forwarded to a subsequent review level, faculty unit employees shall be given a copy of the recommendation and the written reasons therefore.
-The faculty unit employee may submit a rebuttal statement or response in writing within ten (10) days following receipt of the recommendation.
-The response or rebuttal is then forwarded with the evaluation to the next level (the Dean for responses to the peer committee or department chair.
-Rebuttals to the Dean’s evaluation are submitted to the Dean).
+Pursuant to Article 15.5 of the Collective Bargaining Agreement, at all levels of review, before recommendations are forwarded to a subsequent review level, faculty unit employees shall be given a copy of the recommendation and the written reasons thereof.
+The faculty unit employee may submit a rebuttal or response in writing within ten (10) days following receipt of the recommendation.
+The response or rebuttal is then forwarded with the evaluation to the next level (the dean for responses to the peer committee or department chair; rebuttals to the dean’s evaluation are submitted to the dean).

 All materials considered by the department shall be made available to the dean.
 At the conclusion of the review, the following materials are placed in the Personnel Action File (PAF): Completed evaluation and rebuttals (if any), curriculum vitae, reflective narrative, list of professional accomplishments and contributions, written peer evaluations.
 Any other supplemental documentation is returned to the lecturer.